 Controlled Burn: Visitor Alert

-Forest Park Forever, in partnership with the City of St. Louis, are happy to report over a decade of successful prescribed burns.
-Controlled burns are an essential management tool for Missouri's natural habitats.
-Burning enables fine-tuned maintenance of large areas and helps us reduce chemicals used to achieve our overall management goals.
-Data collected the last 14 years indicates, the ability to repeatedly and consistently burn in the Forest Park Nature Reserve directly correlates to the habitat’s diversity and overall health.
-Each time we complete a prescribed burn we continue to support and progress the communities in the Park.
+Forest Park Forever, in partnership with the City of St. Louis, is happy to report over a decade of successful prescribed burns.
+Data collected over the last 15 years indicates that repeated, consistent burning in the Forest Park Nature Reserve directly correlates with the habitat's diversity and overall health.
+Each time we complete a prescribed burn, we continue to support and progress the communities in the Park.

 Recap: Prescribed Burns during the 2023-24 season